flectra-hq/flectra/doc/setup/install.rst

 * Custom addons path beyond the defaults, to load your own modules

-Under Windows a typical way to execute odoo would be:
+Under Windows a typical way to execute flectra would be:

 .. code-block:: doscon

-    C:\YourOdooPath> python3 odoo-bin -w odoo -r odoo --addons-path=addons,../mymodules --db-filter=mydb$
+    C:\YourFlectraPath> python3 flectra-bin -w flectra -r flectra --addons-path=addons,../mymodules --db-filter=mydb$

-Where ``odoo``, ``odoo`` are the postgresql login and password, ``../mymodules`` a directory with additional addons and ``mydb`` the default db to serve on localhost:8069
+Where ``flectra``, ``flectra`` are the postgresql login and password, ``../mymodules`` a directory with additional addons and ``mydb`` the default db to serve on localhost:8069

-Under Unix a typical way to execute odoo would be:
+Under Unix a typical way to execute flectra would be:

 .. code-block:: console

-    $ ./odoo-bin --addons-path=addons,../mymodules --db-filter=mydb$
+    $ ./flectra-bin --addons-path=addons,../mymodules --db-filter=mydb$

 Where ``../mymodules`` is a directory with additional addons and ``mydb`` the default db to serve on localhost:8069